alexstanbury/chartist-plugin-axistitle/README.md

   // One or more class names to be added to the axis title.
 Multiple class names should be separated by a space.
   axisClass: 'ct-axis-title',

   // How much to offset the title by.
+Please note, x and y offset values for axisY are flipped, do to the rotation of the axisY title by 90 degrees.
+So x values move up and down the graph, while y values move left and right.
   offset: {x:0, y:0},

   // Defines the anchoring of the title text.
 Possible values are 'start', 'end' and 'middle'.